 SSD hosting and storage offer numerous benefits over traditional HDDs.
 While they may be more expensive and have some limitations, they offer faster performance, increased reliability and improved energy efficiency, which can result in significant benefits for businesses and organisations.
 If you’re looking to upgrade your hosting or storage infrastructure, SSDs are definitely worth considering.

-For SSD accelerated hosting together with latest Intel Xeon powered processing, check out our full range of hosting solutions.
+For SSD accelerated hosting together with the latest Intel Xeon powered processing, check out our full range of hosting solutions.